-The network statement is published no later than four months before the deadline laid down by the infrastructure manager for the submission of requests for railway infrastructure capacities (see point 4.3.1).
+In accordance with article 22 of the Rail Code, the network statement is published no later than four months before the deadline laid down by the infrastructure manager for the submission of requests for railway infrastructure capacities (see point 4.3.1).
 Its publication is announced via a notice in the Belgian Gazette.